PETER B. STEIN

 Education: Wesleyan University (B.A., 1970);

 Georgetown University (J.D., 1975).

-Selected for inclusion in "Super Lawyers" list by Law & Politics, MPLS.ST.PAUL and Twin Cities Business Monthly magazines, August, 1999 through 2013.
+Listed in the 21st Edition of Best Lawyers in America ©2014.
+Selected for inclusion in "Super Lawyers" list by Law & Politics, MPLS.ST.PAUL and Twin Cities Business Monthly magazines, August, 1999 through 2015.

 Mr. Stein's practice emphasizes creditor's rights in bankruptcy, creditor's rights under the Uniform Commercial Code, commercial loan enforcement and workouts, litigation, general collections, and appellate practice in those areas.